-&lt;sup>15 The number of ancillary signs allowed was a split decision by the Sign Code Community Advisory Team.
+18 The number of ancillary signs allowed was a split decision by the Sign Code Community Advisory Team.

-&lt;sup>16 Members were split on this element of the recommendation.
+19 Members were split on this element of the recommendation.

-- twenty-four (24) square feet per sign face, with total area of all faces not to exceed forty-eight (48) square feet. - The maximum projection from a building wall for projecting signs is increased from four (4) feet to six (6) feet.
-Eliminate the four (4) foot maximum vertical dimension of a projecting sign. - The supporting structure for projecting signs shall be constructed of natural materials. - Clarify standards for signs on structures including clearance requirements of eight (8) feet. - Incidental signs previously were allowed to be for wall or freestanding and are now only applicable to freestanding and are renamed incidental freestanding signs.
+- The height for roof signs is changed from a maximum of twenty-five feet above grade, plus five feet for each two hundred feet, or portion thereof, frontage in excess of two hundred feet frontage [in no event shall any sign exceed thirty feet (30) in height] to a vertical maximum of ten (10) feet. - Reduce the maximum horizontal dimension for roof signs from twenty (20) to ten (10) feet. - Skirting is required around the base of roof signs. - Remove the twenty (20) foot minimum distance between projecting signs. - Increase the dimensions for projecting signs from a maximum size of sixteen (16) square feet per sign face, with total area of all faces not to exceed thirty-two (32) square feet to a maximum of twenty-four (24) square feet per sign face, with total area of all faces not to exceed forty-eight (48) square feet. - The maximum projection from a building wall for projecting signs is increased from four (4) feet to six (6) feet.
+Eliminate the four (4) foot maximum vertical dimension of a projecting sign. - The supporting structure for projecting signs shall be constructed of metal, wood, stone, brick, and rock or any combination thereof. - Clarify standards for signs on structures including clearance requirements of eight (8) feet. - Incidental signs previously were allowed to be for wall or freestanding and are now only applicable to freestanding and are renamed incidental freestanding signs.
 Reduce the size limitations from a maximum sixteen (16) square feet with a maximum sign face size of eight (8) square feet.
 Remove the maximum horizontal dimension of twenty (20) feet.
-Reduce the maximum height from 25 feet above grade, plus five (5) feet for each two-hundred (200) feet, or portion thereof, frontage in excess of two-hundred (200) feet (not to exceed thirty (30) feet) to fifteen (15) feet. - Allow portable signs, A-frame signs, sandwich boards, tent signs up to twelve (12) square feet, six (6) square feet per sign face and up to three (3) feet in height. - Allow temporary banners to be attached to building walls outside of historic districts or historic landmarks. - The number of ancillary signs is now specified.
-Previously, a propertywould have been allowed more signs that do not require a permit.
+Reduce the maximum height from 25 feet above grade, plus five (5) feet for each two-hundred (200) feet, or portion thereof, frontage in excess of two-hundred (200) feet [not to exceed thirty (30) feet] to fifteen (15) feet. - Allow portable signs, A-frame signs, sandwich boards, tent signs up to twelve (12) square feet, six (6) square feet per sign face and up to three (3) feet in height. - Allow temporary banners to be attached to building walls outside of historic districts or historic landmarks. - The number of ancillary signs is now specified.
+Previously, a property would have been allowed more signs that do not require a permit.

-15.28.090 Public Murals
+15.28.090 Public Mmurals.